Buck0134/umg-skills-test/README.md

 To run the entire project locally (frontend + backend), simply clone this repo and run:

-Make sure the script has execute permissions:
+Make sure the script has execute permissions and also you have pip and npm installed on your machine:

 ```bash
 chmod +x start.sh